Cache-Aside vs Read-Through Patterns in Redis: Implementation, Scaling, and Operational Boundaries

 When designing for high-concurrency APIs, read-through caching demands connection multiplexing, circuit breakers around DB fallbacks, and strict timeout budgets to prevent thread starvation.

-Scaling Redis clusters requires understanding how each pattern interacts with sharding, replication, and invalidation workflows.
-Cache-Aside scales linearly with application instances, while Read-Through scales with proxy capacity and Redis cluster node count.
+Cache-aside scales linearly with application instances, while read-through scales with proxy capacity and Redis cluster node count.
+Understanding the interaction with sharding and invalidation is critical.

-Deploying Redis Cluster mode requires careful key distribution.
 Hash tags ({user_id}) ensure related keys land on the same shard, reducing cross-node ASK/MOVED redirects.
-Understanding Understanding Redis Cache Topology is critical when migrating from standalone to clustered deployments.
+Review Understanding Redis Cache Topology before migrating from standalone to clustered deployments.

 # Add new node to cluster